atp-team/anemone/documentation/HowToBuildAnemoneTentacle.md

 ## That is nice!
 How to build it?

-In this tutorial we will guide you throught the Tentacle building process.
+In this tutorial we will guide you through the Tentacle building process.

 In order to build your very own Tentacle you need to do the following: